 The sample templates are a guide only - design your own to suit your own situation.

 The examples below do not suggest a specific layout or spacing; they suggest content.
-A useful set of 'best practice' real example forms, as used by Manchester University, is available free in pdf format on the free resources team briefing section, and this contribution is gratefully acknowledged.
+A useful set of 'best practice' real example forms, as used by Manchester University, is available free in pdf format in the template section of this page, and this contribution is gratefully acknowledged.

 |Team Briefing - Core Management Brief||Wobbly Machines Group Ltd|